Why Celebrities Shouldn't Be Privileged

 We have come to the days where the worth of a "celebrity" is not measured by their merit or by their cultural contribution to humanity, but mostly by their amount and engagement of followers, by their fame, and by their ability of grabbing our attention to the point of greater relevance.

 With the increasing dominance of social media in our lives, anyone has the potential to become a celebrity at one point or another, long term or temporarily.
-Anyone with a computer and/or a phone who is appeling enough to attract a large audience of virtual followers can, in a short period of time, become so "important" that their content has the potential to affect the lives of countless people worldwide, regardless of the target audience.
-And of course, that affect can be monetized.
+Anyone with a computer and/or a phone who is appealing enough to attract a large audience of virtual followers can, in a short period of time, become so "important" that their content has the potential to affect the lives of countless people worldwide, regardless of the target audience.
+And of course, that effect can be monetized.

 The "importance" of their influence is all well and good, but in my opinion, the problem arises when that importance gives them privileges no other person would have.
 This problem only reinforces the sense of pseudo-nobility in their individual lives and in society as a whole.